Flaque/quirk/README.md

 **Be open.** Not every app has to be open source; it's a hard choice to make.
 But be clear and obvious within the app about what's going on with the user's data.
 Don't be sending it to some server without making that clear within the app, especially if it's not providing any extra utility to the user.

 **Don't push people to be unhappy.** Do not purposefully or accidentally force people to be unhappy to use their app.
 Don't force people to state their unhappy in order to access a feature.
 It's easy for this to sneak up in the design, if a user has to rate their happiness below average in order to access the CBT features, you're asking them to be unhappy to use your app.
+Let the app be user-friendly and that everybody should be able to use it.

 **Be extremely cautious about making engagement your core metric.** User engagement is fine to be concerned about.
 We all want people who need help to be actually engaging in the help.
 But holy moly becareful about this.
 You _do not_ want to drive something that is for many people a treatment into a self-perpetuating engagement loop.
 A ruthless focus on engagement has caused many a product to become skinner boxes. _No one should ever be addicted to your mental health app._